- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 When seeking the eating disorder center that will work best for you or your loved one, there are three broad considerations to keep in mind:

 - The details of the center and its staff.
-The types of programs, physicians, rules, and philosophies are different at every center.
+The types of programs, physicians, rules, and philosophies differ at every center.
 It’s these details that may make a real difference in your treatment.

 - Insurance/treatment cost.
 Unfortunately, eating disorder treatment is typically lengthy and expensive.
-And health insurance companies have their own priorities when determining which programs they will or will not cover.
+Health insurance companies have their own priorities when determining which programs they will or will not cover.

-When looked at as a whole, it can feel like an overwhelming amount of factors to think about.
-But examining each factor separately may be a helpful way to tackle the process.
+When considered as a whole, the number of factors can seem overwhelming.
+However, examining each factor separately may be a helpful way to tackle the process.

 As you go along, you can make a list of questions or concerns you may have.
-Having these questions answered by a facility or your insurance company can hopefully help you make the best determination about you or your loved one’s care.
+Having these questions answered by a facility or your insurance company can help you make the best determination about your or your loved one’s care.

 Insurance

-If you’re going to need help paying for treatment, examining your insurance plan is likely the best place to start.
+If you need help paying for treatment, examining your insurance plan is likely the best place to start.

 Many treatment centers have employees dedicated to helping you sort out insurance information.
-So if you find a center you like, you can call and ask about whether your plan will work there.
+So, if you find a center you like, you can call and ask whether your plan will work there.

-If you’d rather start from a place of choosing between options you know will be covered, you can call a representative from your healthcare company to find out more about your specific plan, or ask up-front about which programs are in-network.
+If you’d rather start by choosing between options you know will be covered, you can call a representative from your healthcare company to learn more about your specific plan or ask upfront which programs are in-network.

 Accreditation

-Accreditation means a treatment center has been evaluated by a third-party and recognized as meeting certain standards or quality of care.
-It’s not required for eating disorder treatment facilities to be accredited, but it could be a good indicator that the program takes itself seriously, and is dedicated to offering high-quality care.
+Accreditation means a treatment center has been evaluated by a third party and recognized as meeting specific standards or quality of care.
+Although accreditation is not required for eating disorder treatment facilities, it could indicate that the program takes itself seriously and is dedicated to offering high-quality care.

 Staff Credentials

-A number of state and federal laws are in place to help assure employees at these facilities are appropriately certified and qualified to treat eating disorders.
-That means there’s a very good chance the psychiatrists, therapists, registered dietitians, physicians, and other medical professionals you’re looking into are all going to be properly licensed.
+Several state and federal laws help ensure that employees at these facilities are appropriately certified and qualified to treat eating disorders.
+That means there’s a good chance the psychiatrists, therapists, registered dietitians, physicians, and other medical professionals you’re considering are all properly licensed.

 In that case, you might want to look more into the background of these treatment team members to help you decide.
 Some may be qualified for specialized treatment, while others may have a very narrow focus, such as only working with patients who have binge eating disorder (BED).